-Furthermore, the Company has also considered the impact of climate change in its 2023 ORSA process and hence assessed the material risk on the Company's business and performance by applying specific stress scenarios.
+Furthermore, the Company has also considered the impact of climate change in its 2024 ORSA process and hence assessed the material risk on the Company's business and performance by applying specific stress scenarios.
 The impact of climate change continues to be kept under review to assess the vulnerability and exposure of EIL and also to capture such risks that may emerge in the near future.
 Moreover, failure to integrate ESG in the business strategy could also amplify other correlated risks such as reputation and operational.

-C.7.2 Implementation of Digital Operational Resilience Act (DORA)
+C.7.2 Implementation of Digital Operational Resilience Act (DORA) Regulation

 The evolving digital threat landscape means the Company is exposed to new and evolving cyber threats on a daily basis, ranging from risk of data loss, theft of Intellectual Property or financial loss as a result of more sophisticated cyber techniques and the current global macroeconomic discomfort amplifying both motive and opportunity for potential ransomware attacks.
-Furthermore, cyber risks may lead to other adverse risks such as GDPR related fines, reputational damage and potential financial instability.
+Furthermore, cyber risks may lead to other adverse risks such as GDPR related fines, business continuity concerns due to downtime, reputational damage and potential financial instability.

 This introduces us to DORA, which is a European regulatory framework on digital operational resilience whereby all entities need to ensure they can withstand, respond to and recover from all types of ICT-related disruptions and threats.
+DORA, which came into force on 17th January 2025, is made up of five key pillars, namely ICT risk management, ICT-related incident management, digital operational resilience testing, the management of ICT third-party risks and lastly, sharing of information.